Complete A – Z

 1. A curious word in context.
 According to the Shorter Oxford English Dictionary it can mean “Tremulous, vibratory, or rhythmic movement… Also, involuntary trembling of the limbs; tremor.” or “Tremulous agitation; confused hurry or alarm; mental perturbation.” or, in astronomy, “A libration of the sphere of the fixed stars…” What being “against” nervous trembling might practically involve is not immediately obvious. ↩︎

-3. I am not mechanically minded, and I an not clear what an “exhaust clip” is.
+3. I am not mechanically minded, and I am not entirely clear what an “exhaust clip” does.
 Some sort of a clamp for a motorbike or car, presumably.
 There is an exhaust systems manufacturer called Devil Exhausts (founded in France in 1966 as “Deville”, after the family who owned the company).
 See the note on the line about “Old Nick”. ↩︎

 4. “Old Nick” is a nickname for the Devil.
 According to the Oxford Dictionary of English Folklore: “… humorous nickname for the Devil… first recorded in the 17th century.
 Its origins are uncertain, but it may be related to certain German and Scandinavian words beginning in nik-, used for various dangerous supernatural creatures.”